Daredevil (film): Cast

 Stan Lee, Frank Miller, and Kevin Smith, each notable for their work on the Daredevil comics, also have cameo roles throughout the film with the latter playing a forensics assistant named "Jack Kirby".
 Paul Ben-Victor portrays Jose Quesada, a criminal Daredevil hunts who is named after Joe Quesada.
 Mark Margolis has an uncredited role as Eddie Fallon, a mobster who once employed Fisk as a hitman.
+Kane Hodder makes an appearance as Fallon's bodyguard.
 Claudine Farrell, Colin Farrell's sister and personal assistant on the film, has an uncredited vocal cameo as Heather Glenn on Matt Murdock's answering machine and cameos in the pub scene.
 Josie DiVincenzo portrays Josie, a character from the comics who is the owner of Josie's Bar, a regular hangout in Hell's Kitchen.
 The director's cut version also features Coolio as Dante Jackson and features Jude Ciccolella in a sub-plot removed from the theatrical version.
 Tanoai Reed appears uncredited as a thug in Josie's Bar.